purpleprotocol/purpleprotocol.github.io/index.md

 ---

 ## What is Purple?
-Purple is a peer-to-peer network designed for decentralized computing. <br><br> Users of the Purple network have the ability to upload pieces of code to the network which, when triggered, will be run on each computer that is connected to it.
-Consensus is achieved by using a novel algorithm which is best described as being a **decentralized clock**.<br><br> This enables the ordering of transactions in an asynchronous setting, providing a scalable platform for running decentralized software.
+Purple is a peer-to-peer network designed for decentralized computing.
+Users of the Purple network can upload pieces of software, commonly known as **smart contracts**, to the network.
+When triggered, a contract will be run on each computer that is connected to it. <br><br>Transactions and contract executions are approved by miners which receive tokens by signing pending transactions and collecting their fee as reward.
+Since transactions are approved in parallel, the network's throughput increases with each active miner.